Mebin-Shiji/ABX-Client/README.md

 4. Run the node server.
 5. If you have visual studio, just open the .sln file and run the .NET app from there.
 Otherwise
 6. Open terminal on the path ..\ABX-Client\ABX-Client
-7. Run command 'dotnet build'
-8. Run command 'dotnet run'
+7. Run command 'dotnet run'

 The final json will be printed in the console and also at the location ..\ABX-Client\ABX-Client\bin\Debug\net9.0\result.json